A measure-valued HJB perspective on Bayesian optimal adaptive control: Viscosity theory and proof of main result

-Thanks to the above continuity and pseudo Markov properties, we may establish the DPP following the arguments developed in \cite{bouchard_2011}.
-In turn, by use of the DPP, we may prove existence of an $\varepsilon$-optimal strategy for the auxiliary problem.
-We present those results next; for completeness, we provide the full proofs in the present set-up in Appendix~\ref{sec:dpp}.
+Thanks to the above continuity properties, we may establish the DPP following the arguments developed in \cite{bouchard_2011}.
+By use of the DPP, we may then prove existence of an $\varepsilon$-optimal strategy for the auxiliary problem.
+We present those results next; for completeness, the proofs are provided in Appendix~\ref{sec:dpp}.

 For $v\in\Uc$, we write $\xi^{v;\mu}$ for the solution to \eqref{eq:dynamics_controlled} using the constant control $u_s\equiv v$.

 \begin{theorem}[DPP] Let $n\in\Nb$.
 For every $\mu\in\Pc$,

 \end{theorem} \begin{corollary} For any $n\in\Nb$ and $\varepsilon>0$, there exists a measurable function $\hat u^n:\Pc\to\Uc$, such that for $\mu\in\Pc$,